by Nils Osmar. Updated 11/10/2023. Medical Disclaimer

-Exercise is an example of an intervention that reverses many of the markers of aging (such as brittle bones and weak muscles), resulting in an extension of health-span and an improvement in quality of life.
+Exercise is an example of an intervention that reverses several of the markers of aging (such as brittle bones, weak muscles, and vulnerability to diseases such a cancer, diabetes and dementia), resulting an improvement in quality of life.

-Some types of exercise have also been found to extend lifespan (in lab animals).
-For example, aerobic exercise resulted in the rats that were exercised living more than seventy days longer – a significant increase in the lifespan of a rat.
+One type of exercise that increases both lifespan and health-span in animals is aerobics.
+In a recent study, the rats that were exercised living more than seventy days longer – a significant increase in the lifespan of a rat.
 See study: Aerobic exercise-stimulated Klotho upregulation extends life span by attenuating the excess production of reactive oxygen species in the brain and kidney

 Another type of exercise, resistance training, is associated with an improvement in all-cause mortality.
 In a recent study, researchers at the Tohoku University Graduate School of Medicine in Japan examined seven previous studies and found that strength training for 30-to-60 minutes a week correlated with a reduction in the risk of death from these conditions by 15 percent.
 And in a 2021 review of sixteen different studies, researchers found that just the same amount of resistance exercise increased life expectancy by 10 to 17 percent.

 Like exercise, fasting has been found to increase both median and maximum lifespan in lab animals, and reverses at least some of the symptoms of aging.
 Recent studies have verified that it can promote cellular repair; activate genes which increase longevity in lab animals; support hormonal changes, including lower insulin levels; and can lower inflammation and protect against oxidative stress; and, if done thoughtfully, help us to lose abdominal fat, which may help prevent chronic diseases that can shorten our lives.